 The chances of having identical twins is relatively rare — around 3 or 4 in every 1,000 births.
 And while it may be obvious, identical twins are always the same sex, either both boys or both girls, at birth.
 Why?
 Well, they don’t just look alike — they also share the exact same DNA.

 Fraternal twins, on the other hand, result when two separate eggs are fertilized by two separate sperm cells.
-Both fertilized eggs implant into the uterus and — nine months later — two babies are born.
+Both fertilized eggs implant into the uterus and — 9 months later — two babies are born.

 Fraternal twins can either be two boys, two girls, or a boy and girl.
-They may or may not look a lot like.
+They may or may not look a lot alike.
 That’s because, unlike identical twins, they don’t share the exact same DNA.
 In fact, aside from age, they’re no more similar than brothers and sisters born years apart.

 One reason for this may be hyperovulation, which is a situation where the body releases two or more eggs during ovulation — basically a requirement for having fraternal twins.